 - 5.1 The proposal involves demolishing the existing house on the site and erecting a new house in its place.
 The site in question is located outside the Nefyn development boundary.
 The requirements of policy PS 5 notes that priority should be given to the effective use of land and infrastructure, prioritising the re-use of previously used land and buildings, wherever possible.
-In this case, the existing house is there, and the site has already been developed and therefore the proposal satisfies the general requirements of policy PS 5 of the Anglesey and Gwynedd Joint Local Development Plan (JLDP). - 5.2 Policy TAI 13 of the LDP specifically deals with the rebuild of houses and lists a series of criteria that must be adhered to (where appropriate) in order to approve such plans.
+In this case, a dwelling already existed, and the site was already developed, therefore the proposal satisfied the general requirements of policy PS 5 of the Gwynedd and Anglesey Joint Local Development Plan (JLDP). - 5.2 Policy TAI 13 of the LDP specifically deals with the rebuild of houses and lists a series of criteria that must be adhered to (where appropriate) in order to approve such plans.
 Below, this application is discussed in the context of the relevant criteria: - 1.
 Outside development boundaries ... the existing house has a legal residential use;